Housewife of the Year: Cultural depictions

 It was cited by Arthur Mathews as partial inspiration for the Lovely Girls contest in the Father Ted episode "Rock a Hula Ted" (principally inspired by the Rose of Tralee pageant).

 A 2016 episode of sitcom Bridget & Eamon revolved around Bridget's attempt to win the Housewife of the Year.

 The contest featured in a 2019 retro episode of Gogglebox Ireland.
 The contest also featured in the 2019 novel Colin and the Concubine by Domhnall O'Donoghue.

+Documentary

+In 2024, Ciarán Cassidy directed a documentary about the competition, against the backdrop of a changing Ireland.
+Former finalists and winners were interviewed including those whose homelife was not so idyllic as the competition might have portrayed.
+RTÉ broadcast the documentary in June 2025.